ngernest/attapl-inference/README.md

 # ATTAPL Type Inference Engine

-This repo contains François Pottier's [prototype implementation of a type inference engine](http://cristal.inria.fr/attapl/), which accompanies Pottier & Rémy's chapter "The Essence of ML Type Inference" in [ATTAPL](https://www.cis.upenn.edu/~bcpierce/attapl/).
+This repo contains François Pottier's [prototype implementation of a type inference engine](http://cristal.inria.fr/attapl/), updated to work with Dune and the latest version of the OCaml standard library.

+The original implementation accompanied Pottier & Rémy's chapter [*The Essence of ML Type Inference*](https://gallium.inria.fr/~fpottier/publis/emlti-final.pdf) in [ATTAPL](https://www.cis.upenn.edu/.~bcpierce/attapl/).
 The original authors of the code are François Pottier, Yann Régis-Gianas and Didier Rémy.
-(I have lightly modified the code so that it works with Dune & the latest version of the OCaml standard library.)

 [**Docs**](https://yrg.gitlab.io/homepage/static/public/mini/) can be found on Yann Régis-Gianas's webpage.